Leonkoro Quartett

 Lukas Schwarz, cello

-The ensemble is framed by the brothers Jonathan and Lukas Schwarz on first violin and cello, while the middle voices are formed by Amelie Wallner on second violin and Mayu Konoe on viola.
-Leonkoro - in Esperanto, Lionheart - does not coincidentally allude to Astrid Lindgren's children's book about two brothers, the story juxtaposes the grave reality of death with a large and heartfelt yearning for comfort and solace - a sentiment that string quartet repertoire addresses in several instances.
+The ensemble is framed by brothers Jonathan and Lukas Schwarz on first violin and cello, while Amelie Wallner on second violin and Mayu Konoe on viola form the inner voices.
+Leonkoro—from Esperanto: "lionheart"—is no accidental reference to Astrid Lindgren’s children's book about two brothers, a story that sets a heartfelt sense of comfort against the weighty reality of death—a theme also explored in many parts of the string quartet repertoire.

-Alongside their academic pursuits in chamber music under the tutelage of Heime Müller (Artemis Quartet) at the Musikhochschule Lübeck, the quartet has been studying with Günter Pichler (Primarius Alban Berg Quartet) at the Chamber Music Institute of the Escuela Superior de Música Reina Sofía Madrid since 2020.
-Notable mentors of the ensemble include Eckart Runge and Gregor Sigl (Artemis Quartet), as well as pianist Alfred Brendel, with whom Leonkoro Quartet maintains a regular collaboration.
+In addition to studying chamber music with Heime Müller (Artemis Quartet) at the Musikhochschule Lübeck, the quartet studied from 2020 to 2025 with Günter Pichler (Primarius Alban Berg Quartet) at the Chamber Music Institute of the Escuela Superior de Música Reina Sofía Madrid.
+The ensemble also received guidance from esteemed mentors including Eckart Runge and Gregor Sigl (Artemis Quartet), as well as pianist Alfred Brendel.

-The Leonkoro Quartet represents Pirastro as Pirastro Artists and serves as Henle App Ambassadors.
+The Leonkoro Quartet is a Pirastro Artist and Henle App Ambassador.

-Amelie Wallner plays a Vicenzo Postiglione violin, generously provided by a private donor.
+Amelie Wallner plays a violin by Vicenzo Postiglione, generously provided by a private patron.

-Mayu Konoe plays a viola by Lorenzo Storioni, kindly provided by a private sponsor.
+Mayu Konoe plays a viola by Lorenzo Storioni, generously provided by a private patron.

-Lukas Schwarz plays a cello by Carlo Tononi, Venice (approx. 1720) loaned by the Beares International Violin Society.
+Lukas Schwarz plays a cello by Carlo Tononi, Venice (ca. 1720), on loan from the Beares International Violin Society.

 Please do not make any changes, omissions or additions, unless authorized by artist management.